 Creating Dummy Variables in Python

 Second, we are going to generate dummy variables in Python with the variable “rank”.
-That is, in that dummy coding in Python example we are going to work with a factor variable with three levels.
+That is, in that dummy coding example we are going to work with a factor variable with three levels.

 How to Make Dummy Variables in Python with Two Levels